emtee40/SurvivalManual-wiki/SnakesAndLizards.md

 > If you fear snakes, it is probably because you are unfamiliar with them or you have wrong information about them.

-There is no need for you to fear snakes if you know—
->
+### HAVE NO FEAR

-> * Their habits.
+There is no need for you to fear snakes if you know:

->
+* Their habits

-> * How to identify the dangerous kinds.
+* How to identify the dangerous kinds

->
+* Precautions to take to prevent snakebite.

-> * Precautions to take to prevent snakebite.
+* What actions to take in case of snakebite ([Chapter Medicine](Medicine)).

->
+For a man wearing shoes and trousers and living in a camp, the danger of being bitten by a venomous snake is small compared to the hazards of malaria, cholera, dysentery, or other diseases.

-> * What actions to take in case of snakebite ([Chapter 3](03)).
+Nearly all snakes avoid man if possible.
+A few:

->
+* the king cobra of Southeast Asia
-> For a man wearing shoes and trousers and living in a camp, the danger of being bitten by a venomous snake is small compared to the hazards of malaria, cholera, dysentery, or other diseases.
+* the bushmaster and tropical rattlesnake of South America
->
+* and the mamba of Africa

-> Nearly all snakes avoid man if possible.
-A few—the king cobra of Southeast Asia, the bushmaster and tropical rattlesnake of South America, and the mamba of Africa—may aggressively attack man, but even these snakes do so only occasionally.
+may aggressively attack man, but even these snakes do so only occasionally.
 Most snakes get out of the way and are seldom seen.

 ### WAYS TO AVOID SNAKEBITE